 Tanglewood was owned by the Moy family.
 Mrs Moy was a beautiful brunette and was driven in style in her yellow-black Silver Eagle Alvis by her chauffeur Mr Arthur Clapp.

 The Red House was owned by the Edinger family during the early part of the last century.
 My two aunts Ethel and Elizabeth Port were in domestic service there, and their rooms were on the third floor with small windows.
 My aunts always said how cold they were there.
 A bell was installed in their rooms, which was rung at an early hour by Mr Edinger to ensure that hot water was brought to his room for washing and shaving.
 My aunts loathed that bell!

-Diana Spence (nee Savory, who was born at Rondels and lived there until some years after the war) kept a diary intermittently and recorded that the first doodlebugs were spotted on 16th June 1944.
-One fell on her father Guy's flour mill at Thornton Heath the following day.
+I lived at Rondels until some years after the war).
+I kept a diary intermittently and recorded that the first doodlebugs were spotted on 16th June 1944.
+One fell on my father Guy's flour mill at Thornton Heath the following day.
 Later that year, on 3rd August, one narrowly missed Rondels but hit Innesfree across the road.
-Diana also remembers skating on the Mere during the winter around that time.
+I can also remember skating on the Mere during the winter around that time.

 Rockshaw Cottage was home to Percy (usually known as Jim) and Florence Helen (Nell) MANNING from the mid-1930s.
 It comprised four rather large rooms, two upstairs and two down.
 There was also a very small scullery, that later also housed a bath.
 The WC was outside.
 It was a reasonably large building, but limited by having only four rooms.
 Cooking was by means of a 'Rayburn' stove and oven, which made the living room uncomfortably hot in summer, but cosy in winter.